Cray-HPE/docs-csm/operations/network/network_management_install_guide/mellanox/verify_dhcp_traffic_on_workers.md

-# Verify the DHCP traffic on the Workers
+# Verify the DHCP traffic on the workers

 Example issue: Source address of the DHCP Offer is the Metallb address of KEA "10.92.100.222".